Optional workflow description that is rendered as a comment in the generated# GitHub Actions YAML file (.lock.yml)# (optional)description: "Description of the workflow"

 # (optional) # This field supports multiple formats (oneOf):

-# Option 1: Null configuration allows any labels add-labels: null
+# Option 1: Null configuration allows any labels.
+Labels will be created if they # don't already exist in the repository. add-labels: null

-# Option 2: Configuration for adding labels to issues/PRs from agentic workflow # output add-labels: # Optional list of allowed labels that can be added.
-If omitted, any labels are # allowed (including creating new ones). # (optional) allowed: [] # Array of strings
+# Option 2: Configuration for adding labels to issues/PRs from agentic workflow # output.
+Labels will be created if they don't already exist in the repository. add-labels: # Optional list of allowed labels that can be added.
+Labels will be created if # they don't already exist in the repository.
+If omitted, any labels are allowed # (including creating new ones). # (optional) allowed: [] # Array of strings

 # Optional maximum number of labels to add (default: 3) # (optional) max: 1